Can Marijuana Users Get Life Insurance?

 What’s the Best Method for Getting the Best Rates?

-Marijuana users who are looking to purchase life insurance should always contact an independent broker to help them navigatemarijuana life insurance the life insurance shopping process.
+Marijuana users who are looking to purchase life insurance should always contact an independent broker to help them navigate the life insurance shopping process.
 Agents are paid by the insurer and therefore no out-of-pocket costs are borne by the applicant.
 Your independent agent will typically represent all of the highly-rated carriers and should be considered your one-stop resource for getting the most affordable rates.